Visitors were arriving.

 Analytics showed drop-off, but couldn't explain why

 The two structured conversion flows, demo request and brochure download, weren't doing a good job producing leads.
-The CTAs were findable, but users stopped when they reached the forms, or before.
+The CTAs were findable, but analytics showed that users stopped when they reached the forms, or before.

 03. QUESTION